dhanielsales/example-clean-arch/README.md

 #### **user service**

-- [ ] Increment User entity to more real world example
+- [x] Increment User entity to more real world example
-- [ ] Increment User schema to compatibility with new user entity
+- [x] Increment User schema to compatibility with new user entity
-- [ ] Create consume example to send email for user email when user are created
+- [x] Create consume example to send email for user email when user are created
-- [ ] Increment insominia collection
+- [x] Increment insominia collection

 #### **lead service**

-- [ ] Increment User schema to compatibility with new user entity
+- [x] Increment User schema to compatibility with new user entity
-- [ ] Create publish example to send email for lead email when lead are created
-- [ ] Increment insominia collection
+- [x] Increment insominia collection